jackdomleo7/Speaking/Speaker_Rider.md

 ### Speaker honorarium

 - I ask for a speaker fee because I value my time (and hope you do too).
 Preparing talks requires time and effort that I have to take out of my day.
-- For non-profit events, I may choose to waive this based on ticket pricing, scholarship programs, etc.
+- For non-profit events, I may choose to waive this based on ticket pricing, scholarship programs, charity, etc. but please tell me in Advance if you fit this category.
 - I won't specify a fee figure here, so make an offer (preferably converted to £GBP if possible) and we can negotiate.
 I may accept other benefits as a form of payment, however this is entirely dependent (I don't accept "exposure" as a fee).

 ### Travel

 - I am currently in no position to travel anywhere outside of the East Midlands, UK (I am currently based in [Nottinghamshire, UK](https://www.google.com/maps/place/Nottinghamshire/@53.1456059,-1.2855997,10z/data=!3m1!4b1!4m5!3m4!1s0x487832d2390779cd:0x54afc970e5ef2912!8m2!3d53.100319!4d-0.9936306) - East Midlands includes Nottingham, Derby and Leicester) for in-person events.
-- I ask for parking details as it's likely I will be driving and I ask that miles/fuel and parking fees are reimbursed.
+- I will ask for parking details as it's likely I will be driving and I ask that miles/fuel and parking fees are reimbursed.
 - I may travel anywhere in the UK if I am able to, however this is entirely dependent on the situation.

 ### Lodging